PhoenixPlexCode/PhoenixAdult.bundle/README.md

 ## Features

-The agent searches in two ways, Scene title or scene date with at least one star name
+The agent searches in a few ways depending on the site: Scene title, Actress name, Scene ID or exact URL match are the most common.
+Also the release date can often be used to increase the accuracy of the match.

 Currently the features of this metadata agent are:
-- Grabs Metadata
+- Grabs all available Metadata
 - Title
 - Studio
+- Site (Saved as the Tagline, and also a Collection)
-- Release Data
+- Release Date
-- Genres
+- Genres/Categories
 - Porn Stars stored in Actors with photo
+- Scene director (if available)
-- Movie Poster
+- Movie Poster(s) / Background art
-- Video banner as video background
+- Functions to help clean up extraneous Genres
+- Functions to map actresses with aliases on different sites together (e.g. Doris Ivy is Gina Gerson)

 ## File Naming

 **Plex Video Files Scanner needs to be set as the library scanner for best results.

-For best results, file names should follow the layout below
+For best results, file names should follow the layout below.
+The release date can be added to the filename for more accurate matching.
+Date can use a 2-digit year or 4-digit year.

 ###### Title Search

-- Site - Scene Title.[ext]
+- Site - YYYY-MM-DD - Scene Title.[ext]

 Examples:
 - Blacked - Hot Vacation Adventures.mp4
+- Blacked - 2018-12-11 - The Real Thing.mp4
 - Blackedraw - Pass Me Around.mp4

-###### Date/Actor Search
+###### Actor Search

 - Site - YYYY-MM-DD - Porn Star Names.[ext]
-- Site - YYYY-MM-DD - Porn Star Name Porn Star Name.[ext]
+- Site - Porn Star Name Porn Star Name.[ext]

 Examples:
 - Blacked - 2018-09-07 - Alecia Fox.mp4
-- Blacked - 2018-09-07 - Alecia Fox Joss Lescaf.mp4
+- Blacked - 18-09-07 - Alecia Fox Joss Lescaf.mp4
-- Blacked - 2018-09-04 - Haley Reed.mp4
+- Blacked - 18-09-04 - Haley Reed.mp4
 - Blacked - 2018-09-04 - Haley Reed Jason Luv.mp4

 The site can be missing from the filename, but all sites will then be searched possibly causing a mismatch.